No nurse or caregiver expects to be confronted by an angry patient, but it happens more often than not.

 Sometimes it is easy to want to prove that you are right and they are wrong.

-When patients are upset it could be due to misconceptions or misunderstandings.
+When a patient is upset it could be due to a misconception or misunderstanding.

 It is important to try to make them understand that whatever you do for them, your motive is to make their health better.